dead-claudia/thallium/docs/api/bundle.md

 - `tl.t` - The primary API, from `require("thallium")`.
 - `tl.assert` - The assertions namespace, from `require("clean-assert")`.
+- `tl.dom` - The DOM runner's programmatic API.
+You can find more details on that [here](../dom.md).
 - `tl.r` - Each of the reporters live here.
 You can find more details on these [here](../reporters.md).
 - `tl.r.dot` - The dot reporter, same as `require("thallium/r/dot")`.
 - `tl.r.spec` - The spec reporter, same as `require("thallium/r/spec")`.